Sainik School Kazhakootam: Infrastructure and facilities

-The school has around 21 classrooms, with laboratories for physics, biology and chemistry departments.
-There is a computer centre and science park, an arts and craft facility and a library.
+The school has around 21 classrooms, with laboratories for computer, physics, biology and chemistry departments.
+There is a computer centre and science park, an arts and craft facility, a newly included cyber-dome and a library.

-A riding ring with horses and trainers has been set up.
 Sports facilities include a swimming pool, clay surfaced tennis court, concreted basketball court, volleyball courts, two football grounds in FIFA dimensions, two hockey courts, gymnastics, gymnasium and football grounds.
 The National Cadet Corps (India) has an independent Company under Kerala - Lakshadweep region for Sainik School Kazhakootam, called SS COY NCC.
 The school sends numerous cadets to Republic Day Parade held at Delhi every year.

 There is a cadets' mess that can seat more than 700, with an in-house bakery to bake bread.
 Green initiatives include pig farming on the campus using food waste as fodder.
 There is an in-house laundry facility in the form of Dhobi Ghat, a cobbler's, post office, barber shop, stationery, and CSD Canteen facility.
 In the fallow land around school cash crops such as cashew is extensively cultivated.

 There is a direct water supply pipeline to school from Aruvikkara river by Kerala Water Authority.
 There are also transformer facilities by KSEB within campus for continuous power supply.
 There is also a rainwater harvesting facility in the academic block.

 Houses

 The school has a residential system of schooling.
 Only few students who are children of working staff of school enjoy day scholar facility.
 Others have to compulsorily opt for residential schooling.

-The residential system in the school is largely a dormitory based (14 students who are in their final year and are house captains and school captains enjoy single room facility).
+The residential system in the school is largely a dormitory based one except for 16 students who are in their final year and are house captains and school appointments.
+These 16 students enjoy single room facility.

-These dormitories are called as houses.
-There are a total of 12 houses and the Houses are categorised into three, viz., Senior houses, Junior houses, and Sub-junior houses including girls dormitory.
+These dormitories are called houses.
+There are a total of 12 houses and the Houses are categorized into three, viz., Senior houses, Junior houses, and Sub-junior houses including a girls dormitory.